gitkraken/gk-dev-docs/gk-dev/gk-dev-reseller.md

 4. Update billing info if needed
 5. Click "Edit Plan"
 6. Increase the total user count
-7. Review the Billing Summary for cost and use it as an official quote
+Review the Billing Summary for cost.
+You can also click "View Prorated Charges Quote" to generate a formal quote document for the additional licenses.
-8. Click “Save.”
+7. Click “Save.”
 The additional licenses will be active immediately.

 <div class='callout callout--basic'>
     <p>License costs are prorated against the original billing cycle.
 If a customer org is not listed under your account, <a href="https://www.gitkraken.com/sales-inquiries?source=help_center">contact our Customer Success team</a>.</p>